-The 20 Best Hulu Movies to Stream on Flights and Watch on Vacation
+The 13 Best Hulu Movies to Watch Right Now

 Real life husband-and-wife team John Krasinski and Emily Blunt play a married couple who must live in complete silence to avoid mysterious creatures that hunt by sound.
 We won’t give anything else away about this spooky thriller except to say that the film was so jarring, it drew the attention of Stephen King, who praised it for using silence to amp up the tension.
 Prepare for your nerves to be shattered.

 Jumpsuits, fanny packs, Korean face masks, Cher-inspired lewks.
 Brainy BFFs Molly (Beanie Feldstein) and Amy (Kaitlyn Dever) are in on the trends, but aren’t exactly in with the cool kids at school.
 Book Smart follows their quest to find *the* party of the year—the final blowout before graduation.
 To locate it, this whip-smart twosome put their savvy to the test and endure every obstacle—including a cringy Uber ride with their principal that will make you scream out loud.

 Trigger warning: Precious is a harrowing film.
 It follows the journey of an illiterate Harlem teenager who is physically and sexually abused by her parents.
 There’s a glimmer of life-changing hope when she’s invited to enroll in an alternative school.
 Though the subject matter is difficult to watch, the acting is incredible.
 You might remember that comedian Mo’Nique won an Oscar nomination for her portrayal as a monster mother, and both Mariah Carey and Lenny Kravitz make an appearance in supporting roles.